2nd Infantry Division (United States): Organization

-As of 2024, the 2nd Infantry Division no longer has any organic Brigade Combat Teams.
-Their previous two brigades, 1st Stryker Brigade Combat Team "Ghost Brigade" and 2nd Stryker Brigade Combat Team "Lancer Brigade" were reflagged under 7th Infantry Division.
-Formerly, the 7th Infantry Division commanded these units while in garrison at Joint Base Lewis-McCord.
-But under the Army's restructuring in 2024, the two brigades were formally transferred to 7ID.
+Since 2024, the 2nd Infantry Division does no longer have any organic Brigade Combat Teams.

 The 2nd Infantry Division retained the 2nd Combat Aviation Brigade, the 2nd Division Sustainment Brigade, 2nd Division Artillery, and the 210th Field Artillery Brigade as well as control over the Korean Rotational Force (KRF).
-The division also has an attached mechanized brigade from the Republic of Korea Army under the combined-division concept.
+The division also has an attached mechanized brigade from the Republic of Korea Army under the combined division concept.